 The assistance of a waste management company can greatly improve businesses’ waste-dealings.
-Waster, in particular, puts great importance in recycling.
-Here, Waster states some examples on how businesses can practise circular economy:
+Waster, in particular, puts great importance on recycling.
+Here, Waster states some examples of how businesses can practise circular economy:

 First, businesses have to determine the recyclability of their accumulated waste. are they recyclable or not?
 The recyclable items should be put in their respective recycling bin.
 As for the non-recyclable, they are instead thrown in the general waste bin.

 With this, we can curb waste from going into landfills.
 Employees should also seek to limit their own waste production not coming from work operations.
 For example, instead of throwing their plastic water bottles straight, they can first reuse them to store water and drink.